+#GP(0)

-#GP(0) If executed outside VMX operation with CPL > 0 or with invalid CR0 or CR4 fixed bits.
+If executed outside VMX operation with CPL > 0 or with invalid CR0 or CR4 fixed bits.
 If executed in A20M mode.
 If the source operand is in the CS, DS, ES, FS, or GS segments and the memory address is in a non-canonical form.

-1. Software should read the VMX capability MSR IA32\VMX\MISC to determine whether the processor allows Intel PT to be used in VMX operation (see Appendix A.6).
+^{1.} Software should read the VMX capability MSR IA32_VMX_MISC to determine whether the processor allows Intel PT to be used in VMX operation (see Appendix A.6).

-VMX INSTRUCTION REFERENCE

-If the value of the IA32\FEATURE\CONTROL MSR does not support entry to VMX operation in the current processor mode.

-#PF(fault-code) If a page fault occurs in accessing the memory source operand.

-#SS(0) If the source operand is in the SS segment and the memory address is in a non-canonical

-If executed with CR4.VMXE = 0.
+If the value of the IA32_FEATURE_CONTROL MSR does not support entry to VMX operation in the current processor mode. #PF(fault-code) If a page fault occurs in accessing the memory source operand. #SS(0) If the source operand is in the SS segment and the memory address is in a non-canonical form. #UD If operand is a register.
+If executed with $CR4.VMXE = 0$.